mch5048/sawyer-catching-ball/README.md

 catch a ball thrown at him

 ### Hardware
-Sawyer and stereo camera with RGB and depth
+Sawyer and stereo camera with RGB and depth camera such as [Kinect](https://developer.microsoft.com/en-us/windows/kinect) or [Asus Xtion Pro](https://www.asus.com/us/3D-Sensor/Xtion_PRO_LIVE/)

 ![alt tag](https://github.com/ctanakul/sawyer-catching-ball/blob/master/etc/pict/readme_pict_1.png)

 ### Ball detection system

-The ball detection system is comprised of image processing with color detection and 3D position finding from pointcloud.
+The ball detection system comprises of image processing algorithm for the ball's color and 3D position detection from RGB image and pointcloud.

-The hardware facilitating in color detection and 3D position finding is [Asus Xtion Pro](https://www.asus.com/us/3D-Sensor/Xtion_PRO_LIVE/) Live with RGB and depth sensor.
+The used stero camera is [Asus Xtion Pro Live](https://www.asus.com/us/3D-Sensor/Xtion_PRO_LIVE/) with RGB and depth sensor.
 The software for connecting and processing information from the hardware is [openni2](http://wiki.ros.org/openni2_launch) package.